 When an au pair shares the responsibility for many of the time-consuming tasks involved in raising kids, they help to give you valuable time back in your day.
 These partners in parenting allow you to get more done each day, while still having the assurance that your kids are well-cared for by someone you trust.

-A live in au pair can provide childcare services for their host family for up to 10 hours a day, or a total of up to 45 hours per week.
-They also work with their host family to decide on a schedule that meets the family’s needs.
+A live-in au pair can provide childcare services for their host family.
+They also work with their host family to decide on a schedule that meets the family's needs.

 That means an au pair can keep a flexible enough schedule to ensure your children always have high-quality care available for them.